 “I don’t know.
 Just be there.”

 Somehow I hadn’t been able to throw anything in that fight with any power at all.
 I was barely able to get my brain into gear.
 I’d been so stressed that in the first round, I could hardly function.
 Instead of fighting, I’d just let her come forward at me and tried to figure it out after she got there.
-As the fight went on, I gained some kind of composure and while it was still a bad performance, I decided while I was in there that on top of everything else that had gone wrong, I wasn’t going to lose.
-I couldn’t control the absence of my trainers, or the unfortunate match up; the outcome of the fight was the only thing I could control, so I made the decision to do that.
-That was something, at least.
+As the fight went on, I gained some kind of composure and while it was still a bad performance, I decided while I was in there that on top of everything else that had gone wrong, I wasn’t going to lose the fight.
+I couldn’t control the absence of my trainers, or the unfortunate match up.
+The outcome of the fight was the only thing I could control, so I made the decision to do that.

-Here I am after the fight with Tu and my lovely friends who came to watch.
-My mind was going a million miles a minute with all the questions about what had just happened, but I took a moment to make sure we got a nice picture together amidst the chaos.
+Here I am after the fight with my lovely friends who came to watch (and Tu, who couldn’t just let us take a nice picture).
+My mind was going a million miles a minute with all the questions about what had just happened, but I took a moment to make sure we got picture together amidst the chaos.

 My opponent’s trainer seemed happy, and came over to ask for a photo (below, he’s on the right).
 He said he wanted us to arrange a rematch and made sure the promoter knew it.
 He was actually a really nice guy.
 Somnara had taken me by surprise and given me a run for my money in the first round, which I respected her for, but I didn’t want to fight her again.
 Without trainers, the prospect of any future fights wasn’t something I was ready to think about.